cheshirecode/eslint-config-react/README.md

 # @fieryeagle/eslint-config-react

-Common eslint config for React.
+Common eslint + prettier config for React that comes with most dependencies and a patch package to allow minimal setup in userland.

 ## Usage